grisu/gricli/src/main/resources/help/topics/Files.md

 Remote Files
 ------------

-You may attach files from your cluster's GridFTP server by using grid:// prefix :
+You may attach files from your cluster's GridFTP server by using 'grid://' prefix:

     attach grid://path/to/my/remote/file.txt
     submit myprogram --input file.txt